We may earn a commission from links on our site, but this doesn’t affect our reviews. Learn more.

 - Free trial is available

-- Tax filing crypto trades is simple for beginners
+- Tax filing crypto trades is straightforward

 - Supports crypto exchanges, wallets and interest savings accounts